AxiaCoin/axia-network-v2/README.md

 ## Supported Platforms

-AxiaGo can run on different platforms, with different support tiers:
+Axia can run on different platforms, with different support tiers:

 - **Tier 1**: Fully supported by the maintainers, guaranteed to pass all tests including e2e and stress tests.
 - **Tier 2**: Passes all unit and integration tests but not necessarily e2e tests.